 Description: This UDT is used for implementation of motor control and status.
-Main uses for this AOI will be for pumps, whether controlled by a fixed speed starter or Variable Frequency Drive (VFD,), but tthe AOI iscompatible with any other device intended to run continuously when commanded to do so.
+Main uses for this AOI will be for pumps, whether controlled by a fixed speed starter or Variable Frequency Drive (VFD).
+The AOI is also compatible with any other device intended to run continuously when commanded to do so.

 Naming Convention: Tags using this UDT should be named using the first four fragments as defined in the tagging standard.
 Fragment 4 will generally be DM1 for fixed speed motors and VF1 for VFDs.